puppup420247-org/EdgeEnterprise/edgeenterprise/deploy-edge-with-intune.md

 #### Add settings to the Microsoft Edge custom profile

-Now you can add specific application settings to the custom profile.
+Now you can add specific application settings to the custom profile by adding rows containing OMA-URI strings and values.
 For a list of all available policies, see [Microsoft Edge - Policies](microsoft-edge-policies.md).

+>[!NOTE]
+>You can calculate the OMA-URI value for a given policy

 In the following example, we will add a setting to always show the Home button in Microsoft Edge.